-Should a landlord contravene or fail to comply with the pertinent sections in the Commercial Tenancy Act regarding the situations mentioned below, then they will be held liable for the damages sustained by the aggrieved party.
+If a landlord contravenes or fails to comply with the pertinent sections in the Commercial Tenancy Act regarding the situations mentioned below, then they will be held liable for the damages sustained by the aggrieved party.

-- Re-entry during an applicable non-enforcement period (section 82) or;
+- Re-entry during an applicable non-enforcement period (section 82); or

-- Seizing of goods as distress for arrears of rent during an applicable non-enforcement period (section 84)
+- Seizing of goods as distress for arrears of rent during an applicable non-enforcement period (section 84).

-Whether you are a landlord of commercial or residential space, landlord insurance will serve you well.
+Whether you are a landlord of a commercial or residential space, landlord insurance will serve you well.
 This type of insurance helps pay for expenses in instances when you, as a landlord, are found legally responsible for third-party injury or property damage.

 - The actual rental structure/space;

-- The possessions you have for the maintenance or upkeep of your rental property, and
+- The possessions you have for the maintenance or upkeep of your rental property; and

 - Instances of lost income due to business interruption.